WanatabeShin/whatshoudieat/README.md

 store information about food recipes

-Users can register for an account, create and edit a food recipe posts, and browse through the list of food recipe posts made by other users.
+Users can register for an account, create and edit food recipe posts, and browse through the list of food recipe posts made by other users.